 Very long lifting tables with relatively low lifting height are usually built by several scissors in succession.
 The scissors are mechanically synchronized and thus lifts completely alike and stable at all heights.

-Can my lifting table tolerate remaining outdoors?
+Can my lifting table keep standing outdoors?

 How stable is a lifting table?

-What are the rules about service?
+What are the rules of service?

 Lifting tables are covered by the rules for statutory inspection (that instruction no. 188.8.131.52 of May 1996 and more).
 Normal lifting tables must have performed service and control inspection every 12 months.
 Goods and personnel elevators must have it made several times per day. year.
 Jema Lift has a service department and offers this service throughout the country.